Wigner time delay and related concepts -- Application to transport in coherent conductors: Wigner time delay and other characteristic times

 \subsection{Few remarks}

 Characterisation of the spectral properties of open systems has important applications as it allows to express several physical observables in terms of scattering properties at the heart of the Landauer-B\"uttiker description of quantum transport.
 For example, \eqref{eq:TexierButtiker2003} allows to measure the charge inside a conductor in terms of its scattering matrix, an idea which turns out to be central in many developments of B\"uttiker involving screening, which are reviewed below.
+Several remarks~: \begin{enumerate}[(i)]

-Several remarks~: \begin{itemize} \item The Krein-Friedel relation was studied in metric graphs in \cite{Tex02,TexBut03}.
-In such systems with non trivial topology, the system might possess so-called ``\textit{bound states in the continuum}'' (BIC), i.e. a discrete spectrum \textit{superimposed} onto the continuum spectrum (this occurs when symmetries allow some bound states to remain uncoupled to the continuum)~\cite{NeuWig29,StiHer75}.
-In this case, the Krein-Friedel relation only characterises the continuous part of the spectrum \cite{TexBut03,TexDeg03} (see \cite{Tex02,TexBut03} for illustrations).
+\item The Krein-Friedel relation was studied in metric graphs in \cite{Tex02,TexBut03}.
+In such systems with non trivial topology, the system might exhibit so-called ``\textit{bound states in the continuum}'' (BIC), i.e. a discrete spectrum \textit{superimposed} onto the continuum spectrum (this occurs when symmetries allow some bound states to remain uncoupled to the continuum)~\cite{NeuWig29,StiHer75}.
+In this case, the Krein-Friedel relation only characterises the continuous part of the spectrum \cite{TexBut03,TexDeg03,Tex10hdr} (see \cite{Tex02,TexBut03} for illustrations).

 \item A related problem concerns the role of the transmission phase.
 As it is clear from the polar representation \eqref{eq:PolarDecomposition}, the Friedel phase $\Phi_f$, which enters the relation \eqref{eq:TexierButtiker2003} as $\det\Sm=\EXP{\I\Phi_f}$, is related to the transmission phase $\delta_t=(\Phi_f+\pi)/2$ in 1D, as the magnetic field can always be removed by a gauge transformation on the infinite line.
 Thus the DoS can be as well related to $\delta_t$ in 1D~\cite{AviBan85}.
 If the system has a complex topology, the transmission may vanish which causes transmission phase jumps.
 As a consequence of these phase jumps, the Friedel phase and the transmission phase differ~; the density of states is then only related to the Friedel phase, as discussed by Taniguchi and B\"uttiker~\cite{TanBut99}.
 This question has been examined numerically in quantum dots by L\'evy Yeyati and B\"uttiker~\cite{LevBut00}.